 We already covered the southern section of this mysterious peninsula with Cape Mulinuu, but there’s still plenty to see in the northern half.
 The road from the Peapea Cave to Falealupo Village will take you up and down hills and past sleepy villages where absolutely nothing seems to happen.

 Follow the signs to the Falealupo Rainforest Preserve and park the car in front of the Canopy Walkway.
 Pay the entrance fee and walk along the suspension bridge to a wooden viewing area atop a giant banyan tree that resembles the treehouse you’ve always dreamed of having as a child.

 The T20 ticket you pay at the Canopy Walkway is also valid for Moso’s Footprint and the House of Rock, though villagers at these next stops might attempt to get more out of you.

-Next up is Moso’s Footprint, an imprint in the lava rock which kind of resembles the foot of a giant.
-Local legend claims this is the work of Moso, a giant who left his mark when stepping over from Fiji… I don’t have a picture of Moso’s Footprint, because the local lady wanted even more money than I already paid just to take a photo.
+Next up is Moso’s Footprint, an imprint in the lava rock that kind of resembles the foot of a giant.
+Local legend claims this is the work of Moso, a giant who left his mark when stepping over from Fiji… I don’t have a picture of Moso’s Footprint because the local lady wanted, even more, money than I already paid just to take a photo.
 Don’t be alarmed, this is how things go in this part of Samoa.

 Further up the road, you’ll pass a beautiful empty beach and the original spot of Falealupo Village.
 The village was relocated to its present spot following the devastating cyclones of 1990 and 1991.
 Aside from a few families who still live out here in very simple homes, the eerie ruins of the old Catholic church are all that survived (you will be asked for T5 to snap pictures of the church).

-Pin These Photos To Your Favorite Pinterest Board
+Pin These Images To Your Favorite Pinterest Board